hackworthltd/primer/docs/developing.md

 `nix develop` shell.
 These tests will likely fail if they're run locally but not from within the Nix shell.

-Additionally, the scripts we use for out-of-band [database operations](database.md), such as database creation and migration, may require specific versions of third-party tools like [Sqitch](https://sqitch.org), and must be configured with project-specific settings and schemas in any case, all of which is handled automatically by Nix.

 We'll make a best-effort attempt to ensure that the most common development workflows are supported without Nix, or at least documented, but please note that we don't have the maintainer